puiutucutu/pathfinder-examples/examples/4 - Using MultiDijkstraPathfinder to Find Paths/README.md

 # 4 - Using MultiDijkstraPathfinder to Find Paths

-This example contains the code necessary to retrieve all shortest paths from `A → E` and `E → A` using hte Dijkstra algorithm.
+This example contains the code necessary to retrieve all shortest paths from `A → E` and `E → A` using the Dijkstra algorithm.

 The graph being operated on remains the same.